nav2424/rift/FEE_IMPLEMENTATION_SUMMARY.md

 ## Strategic Justification

 This fee structure:
-- Mirrors top growth strategies used by Vinted, Etsy, StockX, Whop
+- Provides transparent pricing for both buyers and sellers
-- Keeps margins clean, UX friction low, and fees psychologically fair
+- Keeps margins clean, UX friction low, and fees competitive
-- Sets Rift up to scale quickly and dominate trust-based digital/physical transactions
+- Sets Rift up to scale quickly with clear value proposition
-- Maximizes buyer trust and conversion by eliminating buyer fees
+- Standard fee structure used by many successful platforms

 See `PAYMENT_PROCESSING_FEES.md` for detailed explanation!